petlatkea/the-animation-game/ideas.md

 They are in no way prioritized, this is just my sketchpad for ideas!

 ## Responsiveness
-Right now, it sucks.

-Should still be based on the height of a tile (70x70px), and everything should scale to allow 10 tiles on any screen height.
-That would be the scaling factor.
-Right now the JavaScript does a lot of the calculations - but if it could be based on CSS or 10vh, that would be a lot simpler.

-Speed should also scale - it shouldn't be in px/sec, but in vhs/sec or something like that - again scaled with respect to 10 tiles screenheight.
+Improved quite a bit - works with player size and (almost position)
+Problems:
+* jump height changes too much
+* player sometimes gets stuck when resizing the screen

-HUD should also scale accordingly - but maybe a bit different - smaller on large screens, and larger on small.
+* HUD should also scale accordingly - but maybe a bit different - smaller on large screens, and larger on small.

 ## Graphics
 * Everything should be SVG.
 I've tried making some of the liquid animations from SVG spritesheets, but scaling problems make it look awful.